GBTelles1/user-management-admin/README.md

 - Next: provides me performance, caching, and easy configuration.
 - Typescript: provides me productivity, and trustability.
 - Styled-components: provides me the power of Typescript in CSS without losing the CSS syntax and in a Clean Code way.
+- Zod: has a good integration with next and typescript.
 - ESLint: provides me a good balance between clean code and productivity, also giving trustability.
+- Json-server: just to simulate a backend and make it more realistic.

 ## Getting Started